thatswhereurwrongkiddo/otpy/README.md

 # otpy v0.0.3

-otpy is a simulator of the popular 1974 game "The Oregon Trail", developed by Don Rawitsch, Bill Heinemann, and Paul Dillenberger and published by the Minnesota Educational Computing Consortium (MECC).
+otpy is a python rewrite of the popular 1974 game "The Oregon Trail", developed by Don Rawitsch, Bill Heinemann, and Paul Dillenberger and published by the Minnesota Educational Computing Consortium (MECC).